NativeScript/docs-v7/docs/core-concepts/application-architecture.md

 Styling is covered in detail in the [styling article]({% slug styling %}).

 ## Supporting Multiple Screens
 Mobile applications are running on different devices with different screen sizes and form factors.
-NativeScript provides a way to define different files (.js, .css, .xml, etc.) to be loaded based on the screen's size, platform and orientation of the current device.
+NativeScript provides a way to define different files (.js, .css, .xml, etc.) to be loaded based on the screen's size, platform, and orientation of the current device.
 The approach is somewhat similar to [multi screen support in Android](http://developer.android.com/guide/practices/screens_support.html).
 There is a set of *qualifiers* that can be added inside the file that will be respected when the file is loaded.
 Here is how the file should look:

 `<file-name>[.<qualifier>]*.<extension>`